OnlinetoursGit/qiwi-pay/README.md

 Provides support for payment operations using QiwiPay WPF and API services.

-See https://developer.qiwi.com/ru/qiwipay for API description.
+See [Official QiwiPay documentation](https://developer.qiwi.com/ru/qiwipay) for detailed API description.

 ## Table of contents